PoodleLabs/PoodleLabs.BitcoinBinaryVerificationScripts/README.md

 You should compare the script with the content under `Windows verification instructions` at https://bitcoincore.org/en/download/.

 Remember: blindly running this script is not verification.
 You're simply trusting me, the author, unless you actually *check* what it's doing.
-[The script](https://github.com/PoodleLabs/PoodleLabs.BitcoinBinaryVerificationScripts/blob/master/download-and-verify-bitcoin-core.ps1) is documented almost line by line, and if you have *any* questions about what a particular line is doing, you should raise an issue.
+The script ([1](https://github.com/PoodleLabs/PoodleLabs.BitcoinBinaryVerificationScripts/blob/master/download-and-verify-bitcoin-core.ps1), [2](https://github.com/PoodleLabs/PoodleLabs.BitcoinBinaryVerificationScripts/blob/master/download-and-verify-bitcoin-core-preinstalled-gpg.ps1)) is documented almost line by line, and if you have *any* questions about what a particular line is doing, you should raise an issue.

 ## Usage